dbuhrd/dbuhrd/README.md

 I'm studying JavaScript, React.js and Software Development on the Front End right now.

 ### Ask me about ...
-If you have questions why I did what I have done... let me know.
-If you are curious about bootcamps and tutoring I have had  ask away.
+If you have questions on why I wrote my code the way that I did let me know.
+If you are curious about the bootcamps or tutoring that I have had, please ask away.

 ### How to reach me ...
 Please find me on LinkedIn.